 The Ora E. Anderson Scholarship

-The Ora E. Anderson Scholarship application is currently closed.
-Thank you to all of our 2017 applicants.
+The Ora E. Anderson Scholarship application is now closed and will open in early 2021.

 The Ora E. Anderson Scholarship was established to honor Ora Eaton Anderson, in memory of his lifelong contributions toward the conservation and protection of Appalachian Ohio’s natural environment.
 Throughout his life, Anderson leveraged the perspective and passion he gained as a young reporter, documenting the development of the region’s forests to create educational environmental experiences for others.

 Through poems, essays, wood carvings and a variety of civic contributions, Anderson led unprecedented collaborations and inspired people from all walks of life to appreciate and care for Appalachian Ohio’s landscape.
 Over his lifetime, Ora planted tens of thousands of trees, promoted conservation education and pursued his love of nature and the arts as an essayist, artist and advocate.

 - Must be a graduating high school senior or possess a GED, and currently live and attend school within one of the 32 counties of Appalachian Ohio.

 - Attend a 2-year or 4-year institution of higher education to pursue post-secondary studies associated with the natural sciences, including but not limited to: forest and wildlife management; environmental restoration; natural and historical interpretation; ecotourism and related-disciplines associated with broadly protecting plants, animals, and the environment.

 - Candidates who demonstrate overall commitment to environmental protection and conservation will be considered; ethical character, extracurricular activities, volunteerism, and financial need are evaluated.